-You’ve probably heard about some of the benefits by installing SSL on your website, but have you actually done it yet?
-Many people are reluctant to get their own SSL certificate because they think it’s a very technical process, and would require a developer to set up.
+You’ve probably heard about some of the benefits of installing SSL on your website, but have you done it yet?
+Many people are reluctant to get their own SSL certificate because they think it’s a very technical process and would require a developer to set up.

-Keeping with Google, it is expected that their browser, Chrome will start displaying warning messages if the website is not connected securely by 2017.
-While this won’t apply to all websites, if your site has a form, search field, comment area or of course payment info, your site risks being listed as insecure automatically.
+Keeping with Google, their browser, Chrome, is expected to start displaying warning messages if the website is not connected securely by 2017.
+While this won’t apply to all websites, if your site has a form, search field, comment area or payment info, your site risks being listed as insecure automatically.

-How To install SSL on your WordPress Site
+5 Ways To install SSL Certificate on WordPress Site

 How To get one?

-Looking back just a few years, things have gotten much easier with regards to buying and installing SSL certificates without having a developer to help out.
-Many of the larger hosting sites have begun offering SSL packages and solutions directly to website owners, some of them even helping out with installation free of charge.
+Looking back just a few years, things have gotten much easier about buying and installing SSL certificates without having a developer to help out.
+Many of the larger hosting sites have begun offering SSL packages and solutions directly to website owners, some even helping out with installation free of charge.

-Normally, these types of certificates are free of charge and of a rather low quality, meaning that the speeds and level of security are also in the low end, but still, it’s better than not having one at all, and provides a great way to get one’s feet wet.
+Normally, these types of certificates are free of charge and rather low quality, meaning that the speeds and level of security are also on the low end, but still, it’s better than not having one at all and provides a great way to get one’s feet wet.

-Technically SSL certificates work by identifying the website compared to the list of data that is maintained by the SSL provider.
-These providers are responsible for security in terms of having an up to date list of secured websites, and are in layman’s terms the middle man vouching for the safety of the website.
+Technically SSL certificates work by identifying the website compared to the list of data maintained by the SSL provider.
+These providers are responsible for security in terms of having an up-to-date list of secured websites and are, in layperson’s terms, the middle man vouching for the website’s safety.

-As soon as you’ve gotten your SSL certificate issued, you’ll need to install it on your webserver.
-Most likely this will have to happen through the control panel of your hosting provider, where you will need to copy and paste some encrypted lines of code from the SSL certificate into the hosting panel.
+As soon as you’ve got your SSL certificate issued, you’ll need to install it on your web server.
+This will likely happen through the control panel of your hosting provider, where you will need to copy and paste some encrypted lines of code from the SSL certificate into the hosting panel.

-Redirecting HTTP to HTTPS can be done a number of ways, one of the most popular is to add a few lines to your .htaccess file in the root of your webserver’s folder.
-Another way is to use the hosting panel’s options and add a redirect rule in there, eliminating the need to use code.
+Redirecting HTTP to HTTPS can be done in several ways.
+One of the most popular is to add a few lines to your .htaccess file in the root of your web server’s folder.
+Another way is to use the hosting panel’s options and add a redirect rule, eliminating the need to use code.

 If you are using a content management system, such as WordPress, Drupal or Joomla, there are already created plugins free of charge to help with this step.
 For WordPress, these two plugins are some of the most commonly used for this job: